sysu-imsl/SketchyCOCO/README.md

-# SketchyCOCO dataset
+SketchyCOCO dataset

 This repository hosts the ShetchyCOCO dataset.
 Please refer to our CVPR paper for more information: ["SketchyCOCO: Image Generation from Freehand Scene Sketches"](https://arxiv.org/abs/2003.02683).

-SketchyCOCO dataset can be explored by https://sysu-imsl.com/EdgeGAN/dataset.html.
+SketchyCOCO dataset can be explored by https://sysu-imsl.com/EdgeGAN/dataset.html or https://sysu-imsl.github.io/EdgeGAN/dataset.html.

 ## Overview